AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * Adds a lesson for the student at the specified `INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * If the person is a student **with a scheduled lesson**, the command shows an error.
-This is true also for recurring lessons.
+This is also true for recurring lessons.
 * If they are a student **with no scheduled lesson**, the upcoming lesson will be added and displayed in the address book.
 * The `LESSONDATE` refers to the date of the lesson to be added.
-It follows a strict format of `yyyy-MM-dd`(e.g. `2025-12-22`, note that `2025-12-1` or `2025-12-11` **are considered as wrong formats** because your month and date must be **in two characters**).
+It follows a strict format of `yyyy-MM-dd`(e.g. `2025-12-22`, note that `2025-12-1` or `2025-2-11` **are considered as wrong formats** because your month and date must be **in two characters**).
 The start date of the lesson is only considered valid when it is within the range from the **current date where you add the lesson** until **364 days past that current date**.
 This is to prevent unreasonable inputs.
-* If you want to add a **recurring lesson**, a lesson that refreshes itself after a fixed number of days, you can use the optional `every/` identifier with a **positive integer** to indicate after how many days will the lesson automatically update itself to the next date instead of deleting itself.
+* If you want to add a **recurring lesson**, a lesson that refreshes itself after a fixed number of days, you can use the optional `every/` identifier with a **positive integer** to indicate how many days the lesson will automatically update itself to the next date instead of deleting itself.
 When you do not have the `every/` identifier.
 The lesson will be counted as a normal lesson, which automatically deletes itself after the date of the lesson has passed.

 Examples:
 * `list` followed by `addLesson 2 d/2025-12-20` add the 2nd person's upcoming lesson and displays it in the address book.